rojarand/bashutils/README.md

 ## Bashutils
 `Bashutils` is a collection of bash scripts designed to speed up interaction with the console and improve productivity.

-### Motivation

-`Bashutils` helps facilitate text processing.
+Main focus of `Bashutils` is text processing.

 For example, if you want to convert all the letters in your message to lowercase and replace all spaces with underscore, you can write:
 ```bash
 $ echo "TEXT OF A MESSAGE" | awk '{print tolower($0)}' | sed 's/ /_/g'
 ```